danieleteti/delphimvcframework/README.md

 > We started the process of migrating our systems to micro services and are loving the DMVCFramework "DMVCFramework is definitely part of our lives right now". -- E. Costa

+> "Thank you for the great framework!
+We are very happy with this!" -- Andreas

 ## DMVCFramework Main Features

-  * Simple to use, check the ["Getting Started: 5 minutes guide"](https://danieleteti.gitbooks.io/delphimvcframework/content/chapter_getting_started.html) and you will be up and running in 5 minutes or less! (the guide is a bit outdated - a new book is being written by Daniele Teti.
+  * Simple to use, check the ["Getting Started: 5 minutes guide"](https://danieleteti.gitbooks.io/delphimvcframework/content/chapter_getting_started.html) (it is quite old) and you will be up and running in 5 minutes or less! (the guide is a bit outdated - a new book is being written by Daniele Teti.
 Let us know if you are interested in [DMVCFramework Handbook](https://leanpub.com/delphimvcframework))
   * [Project Roadmap](roadmap.md) is always public
 	* More than 40 samples to learn all the features and be proficient and productive
 * Commercially supported by [bit Time Professionals](http://www.bittimeprofessionals.it) (training, consultancy, custom development etc.)